MichaelWrobelPersonal/Burger/README.md

 What can can I say about the theme of the project?
 It is a school assignment about Hamburgers.
 Nothing more or nothing less.
 The web-site simply serves to provide an example of Handlebars at work.

-# Contributons
+# Contributions

-This site is part of my personal portfolio and as such direct contributions to the project are not accepted an this time.
-If you have any suggestions pleaae direct them to me via email (michaelrwrobel@sbcglobal.net).
+This site is the root of my personal portfolio and as such direct contributions to the project are not accepted at this time.
+If you have any suggestions, please direct them to me via email (michaelrwrobel@sbcglobal.net).